All Posts

 Is day trading profitable for most people?

 No. Academic research and FINRA's own data consistently show that the majority of retail day traders lose money.
 The elimination of the PDT rule does not change this statistic.
 What changes outcomes is education, risk management, and disciplined execution — not access.
+If you are comparing education programs, I wrote an honest breakdown of Live Traders vs Bulls on Wall Street that covers exactly what each one teaches.

 What should I do right now if I have less than $25,000?